nicholas22/jpropel-light/README.markdown

 JPropel and JPropel-light depend on the [lombok-pg](https://github.com/peichhorn/lombok-pg) library.

-If you are using an IDE such as Eclipse or Netbeans, you should patch it so that it uses lombok as a Java agent.
+If you are using an IDE such as Eclipse, Netbeans or IntelliJ, you should patch it so that it uses lombok as a Java agent.
 The process is very simple: just double-click on the lombok.jar found in the "lib" folder.
 This will enable much of the syntactic sugar shown above.

 Javac and Ant do not require any patching as such.